nardi-20/CMSC140/README.md

 # CMSC140
-All coded projects from CMSC140 class written by me.
+All coded projects from CMSC140 class, written by me.